camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 ### Migration tooling

-The [Camunda Platform 7 to Camunda Platform 8 migration tooling](https://github.com/camunda-community-hub/camunda-platform-to-cloud-migration), available as a community extension, contains two components that will help you with migration:
+The [Camunda Platform 7 to Camunda Platform 8 migration tooling](https://github.com/camunda-community-hub/camunda-7-to-8-migration), available as a community extension, contains two components that will help you with migration:

-1. [A Desktop Modeler plugin to convert BPMN models from Camunda Platform 7 to Camunda Platform 8](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/desktop-modeler-plugin-platform-to-cloud-converter).
+1. [A Desktop Modeler plugin to convert BPMN models from Camunda Platform 7 to Camunda Platform 8](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/modeler-plugin-7-to-8-converter).
 This maps possible BPMN elements and technical attributes into the Camunda Platform 8 format and gives you warnings where this is not possible.
 This plugin might not fully migrate your model, but should give you a jump-start.
 It can be extended to add your own custom migration rules.
 Note that the model conversion requires manual supervision.

-2. [The Camunda Platform 7 to Camunda Platform 8 Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter).
+2. [The Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter).
 This is a library providing a worker to hook in Camunda Platform 7-based glue code.
 For example, it can invoke existing JavaDelegate classes.

 In essence, this tooling implements details described in the next sections.